Umair-230104/BI-MiniProjects/README.md

 But more in white win where high-quality ratings (8–9) are more frequent with higher alcohol percentages.

+Task 9

+We have divided the wine's pH values into 5 and 10 equal intervals (bins), respectively, to get a better overview of how the acidity is distributed.
+The results show that the vast majority of wines have a pH value between approximately 3.1 and 3.5, which means that most wines have a moderate level of acidity.
+The 5-bin division provides a quick overview, while the 10-bin division shows a more detailed distribution.

+The bar charts visualize these divisions.
+The chart with 5 bins clearly shows that most wines fall within the first two intervals, while the chart with 10 bins offers a finer breakdown and shows a more even distribution across a slightly broader range.
+Both charts help in understanding the pH distribution and how the wines are positioned relative to each other.

+This insight can be useful for both wine producers and consumers who are interested in the role of acidity in the taste of wine.

 Task 12

 residual sugar, total sulfur dioxide, pH and sulphates are dropped as they have weak correlation under 0.05